treyturner/crawl-docker/README.md

 Usage
 -----
-Make sure you have [`docker-compose` installed](https://docs.docker.com/compose/install/), then all you should need to do after the build is:
+Make sure you have [docker-compose], then all you should need to do after the build is:

 ```
 $ docker-compose up -d